Archiusx/BIT-Node-Learning-Platform/README.md

 This project is released under the **MIT License**.
 For full terms, please see the `LICENSE` file.

 **Copyright (c) 2025 BIT 3rd Sem CSE Team**

----

-Would you like the full text for the **MIT License** to paste into your `LICENSE` file before you finalize the commit?